Update: March 2 2021

 What does the guidance mean for you and your child?

-The latest government guidance means that most children will be able to return to school in September.
+The latest government guidance means that most children will be returning to school in March.
 This is in line with school attendance becoming mandatory again, meaning that parents have a duty to make sure their child attends school regularly.

 However, children who are classed as "extremely vulnerable" are recommended not to return to schools when they reopen.